 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled British Airways flight to Rome.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Rome.
 We transfer to the Hotel Clitunno (3T) in Spoleto.

 Spoleto - Bevagna

 Explore Spoleto, the hillside town where natural beauty and stunning architecture beautifully collide.
 Discover the main square, St Mary’s Dome, with an 11th century mosaic that decorates the façade; the market square, built on the ruins of Roman Foro; and the Roman Theatre.
 This afternoon, we enjoy a walk in the medieval village of Bevagna, where you are free to explore sights including the beautiful main square, two outstanding Romanesque churches of St Michele and San Silvestro, and the Consoli Palace.